MeldStudio/streamdeck/WebChannelAPI.md

 #### Signals and Slots

 Qt's concept of `signals` and `slots` can be likened to JavaScript's event handling mechanisms but with a few key differences.
-We've provided a quick description below, but more information can be found at [https://doc.qt.io/qt-6/signalsandslots.html].
+We've provided a quick description below, but more information can be found in [Qt's Signals and Slots Documentation](https://doc.qt.io/qt-6/signalsandslots.html).

 ##### Signals